Nandhesh2/Reminder-Tool/README.md

 How does it work:

 It's just Python code (with a bit of help from AI ;p ) that just chills on your screen reminding you to actually get stuff done!
+Make sure your windows has PYTHON INSTALLED.

 How to use it:

 -Moving the text - Triple click on the text and drag it around.